tborowy/egghead-exercises/README.md

 * [write-your-first-directive](https://egghead.io/lessons/write-your-first-directive)

 ##Setup
  You should have installed `npm`, `bower`, `grunt-cli`  packages to run this example.
-First, run sequentially
+To resolve dependencies run:

 ```
 npm install